satpalsr/sdk/docs/server.entity._constructor_.md

 </td><td>

-The options for the entity instance.
+The options for the entity.

 </td></tr>